brunovcg/use-mouse-onhold/README.md

 ## Install

-TSDX scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to run in one terminal:

 ```bash
 npm i @brunovcg/use-on-mouse-hold